section-engineering-education/engineering-education/content/articles/implementing-binary-search-tree-using-python/index.md

 published: true
 url: /implementing-binary-search-tree-using-python/
 title: How to Implement Binary Search Tree in Python
-description: This article will help the reader understand how to implement binary search tree in Python.
+description: This article will help the reader understand how to implement a binary search tree in Python.
 author: samuel-mutero
 date: 2021-11-17T00:00:00-14:48
 topics: [Languages]